Walter's Hot Dog Stand: History

-Later, Walter moved south on Post Road, in Shepard's Field (approximately where Richbell Road now meets Post Road).
+Later, Warrington moved south on Post Road, in Shepard's Field (approximately where Richbell Road now meets Post Road).
 It was here that he began selling his unique brand of hot dogs, blended from beef, pork, and veal, with the wieners split-grilled.
 At Shepard's Field Walter constructed a cider press to make apple cider.

 There were blueprints for a stand to be built on an adjacent property on Post Road that would include a residence on the second floor.
 The property was, however, condemned by the School Board; a junior high school was built in 1926 (now a campus of Mamaroneck High).
-In 1928 he purchased the property at 937 Palmer Avenue, where his then-new pagoda has been since.
+In 1928 Warrington purchased the property at 937 Palmer Avenue, where his then-new pagoda has been since.
 The shop was closed for renovations for several months in 2014.

 The Palmer Avenue building has a pagoda-style copper roof, now oxidized to a light green, and dragon lanterns.
 It is an example of roadside architecture.

 Walter's son Eugene, who owned the business for over 60 years, died in 2017.